 Rotating plot ground is also important.
 This allows a formerly planted area to rest and grow some of its native plants.
 One thing to avoid with food plots is creating a situation where the population has grown too large and too dependent on this crop.
 Unlike natural vegetation, food plots must be created each year.
 If a herd has become too dependent on this crop it can be devastating if that food source is not regrown.
 Plot rotation and proper hunting management help see this is not the case.

-We chose to grow clover plots this spring.
+We will be growing clover and chicory plots in 2020.
 Food plots of orchard grass, alfalfa and mixed planting also make great crops for this purpose.
 This can provide different lengths of coverage and food throughout their season.

 This page summarizes some of the information found on the Ky Fish and Wildlife website at https://fw.ky.gov/Wildlife/Documents/foodplots.pdf.
 It reiterates the point that while food plots do not meet all of animals’ needs, it has a role to play.
 They provide supplemental food near a covered area that can promote retention of deer population.